Nongshāba

-Nongshaba is a lion god in Sanamahism and Meitei mythology.
+Nongshaba (ꯅꯣꯡꯁꯥꯕ) is a lion god in Sanamahism and Meitei mythology.
 He is also regarded as a king of the gods.
 He is credited with producing light in the primordial universe and is regarded as the maker of the sun.
 He is worshipped by the people of both the Ningthouja clans as well as the Moirang clans.
 Nongshaba was worshipped by the people of Moirang clan as a lineage deity and regarded as the father of the god Thangching.

 He is the greatest of the Umang Lais (forest gods) but he made his only son Thangching the chief deity of Moirang.

 History

 The cult of Nongshaba was brought from Moirang by Mungyaang Ngairaangba and Yumnaam Tonba, who presented the deity to King Khagemba (ꯈꯥꯒꯦꯝꯕ) (r.
 1597-1652 AD).
 The position Nongshaba's cult was buoyed by his recognition as an Umang Lai and installation as King of the gods, and the construction of a five storied-temple in his honour.
 Other Umang Lais became lesser deities.
 During the King's reign, a Meitei family, the Leithangbam, was given responsibility for the cult of Nongshaba.
 The Phura, a group of priestessess dedicated to Nongshaba was also established.

 During the reign of King Paikhomba (ꯄꯥꯏꯈꯣꯝꯕ) (r.
 1666–1697 CE), there was a spiritual and symbolical marriage ceremony of princess Yaosombi (ꯌꯥꯎꯁꯣꯝꯕꯤ) and Nongshaba, with the offering of an elephant to the deity.
 From the time of Khagemba until the accession of King Charairongba in 1687, the cult of Nongshaba was more popular than that of Lainingthou Sanamahi.

 The cult of Nongshaba did not survive for long.
 During the early 18th century, Hindu priests from Sylhet arrived in Kangleipak to spread Gaudiya Vaishnavism.
 They were led by Shantidas Adhikari and his associate Gopal Das, who succeeded in converting King Pamheiba (r.
 1709–1754 CE) from Sanamahism to Vaishnavism in 1710.
 Pamheimba changed his name to Gharib Nawaz and made Hinduism the official religion of Manipur.
 In 1723, Gharib Nawaz had most of the shrines of Umang Lai destroyed, and Hindu Brahmins took over their temples.
 On 17 October 1732, he ordered the destruction of the temples.